esrille/ibus-hiragana/docs_md/en/settings.md

 This feature utilizes so-called *AI*.
 LLM stands for Large Language Model.
 When enabled, the Hiragana IME calculates the probabilities of each candidate's occurrence in its surrounding text and pre-selects the most probable candidate in the candidate window..

-For example, when converting ‘のぼる’, the pre-selected candidate changes as below depending on the surrounding text:
+For example, when converting 'のぼる', the pre-selected candidate changes as below depending on the surrounding text:

 - 山に<span style="background-color:#d1eaff">登る</span>
 - 日が<span style="background-color:#d1eaff">昇る</span>